Bombyliidae: Pollination and Feeding Behavior

+Mating and Reproduction

 Mating behavior has only been observed in a handful of species.
 It can vary from fairly generic swarming or unsolicited mid-air interception, as is common in many Diptera, to courtship behavior involving a context-specific flight pattern and wingbeat pitch of the male, with or without repeated proboscis contact between male and female.
 Males often seek out smaller or larger clearings on the ground, presumably in vicinity of flowering plants or host nesting habitats that are likely attractive to females.
 They can return to their chosen perch or patch after every feeding bout or after pursuit of other insects flying over, or they can instead survey their chosen territory while hovering one or more meters above the bare patch.

+This remarkable behavior has earned some species the nickname "bomber flies", and involves the female hovering steadily above the entrance to a burrow before releasing her eggs midair with a sharp flick of the abdomen.
+Just prior to release, each egg is coated in sand taken from a storage chamber at the tip of the abdomen, where grains had been collected earlier during ground visits.
+The coating has multiple methods to help increase the chance of successful parasitism.
+For example, the coating adds weight for better aim, protects the egg from drying out, and masking its scent from the host insect.